Best Ever Tuna Salad Sandwich

-- 1 (6 ounce) can of tuna fish (if packed in water, drain it, and add a teaspoon of good quality olive oil)
+- 1 (5 or 6 ounce) can of tuna fish (drained, if packed in water, drain it, and add a teaspoon of good quality olive oil to the tuna)

 - 1/3 cup of cottage cheese

 - 1/4 cup finely chopped red onion

 - 1 celery stalk, finely chopped (about 1/2 cup)

 - 1 Tbsp of capers

 - 1 teaspoon of Dijon mustard

 - (optional - lettuce and sliced tomatoes)

 Mix all of the ingredients.
 Serve on toast, either open faced, or in a regular sandwich with lettuce and tomatoes.
 For a low carb option, serve on sliced lettuce.